fedonman/afdemp-3rd-coding-bootcamp-csharp/02_ObjectOriented/Exercises.md

 ## Exercise *Fraction*
-1. Define a class Fraction, which contains information about the rational fraction (e.g. 1/4).
+1. Define a class *Fraction*, which contains information about the rational fraction (e.g. 1/4).
 2. Define the appropriate fields, properties and constructors.
 3. Override ToString() to print the Fraction (e.g. "1/4").
 4. Override operator * to multiply two Fractions.